dstein64/gifcast/README.md

 ----------

-To convert an asciinema cast to an animated GIF, navigate to index.html, load the cast, and click *Render*.
+To convert an asciinema cast to an animated GIF, navigate to index.html, and load the cast.
 The time to process increases with the size and duration of the cast.

 The page is available at
 <https://dstein64.github.io/gifcast/>.